An Orchid and Other Such Lilies and Lies - Exclusive Reading

-August 4, 2025 |
+August 4, 2025

 05:00 PM - 07:00 PM

 Avenue Road Music and Performance Academy excited to be able to invite you to an exclusive glimpse into the future of the Avenue Road Music and Performance Academy.
 As we begin building a substantial drama program to complement our dance and music streams, the Academy will be partnering with Dandelion Theatre to produce a brand new production by an emerging Toronto playwright.
-The play is called An Orchid and Other Such Lillies and Lies by D. Halpern and stars Canadian theatre veterans Walter Borden and Scott Wentworth.
+The play is called An Orchid and Other Such Lilies and Lies by D. Halpern and stars Canadian theatre veterans Walter Borden and Scott Wentworth.
 This play is an exciting glimpse into the future of Canadian theatre and we are excited to be on the front lines of progress in Canadian arts.

 To that end, we would like to invite you to the first public reading of this play, being held in the Academy’s Gordon Lightfoot Concert Hall on Monday, August 4th from 5pm-7pm.
 This reading will feature the show’s two stars, Stratford mainstay and Tony Award nominee Scott Wentworth and Canadian Theatre veteran and member of the Order of Canada Walter Borden.